 Magical lands, Mickey Mouse ears, and churros may be all that come to mind when you think about Anaheim, but there is so much to do in town after you get your Disney fix.
 The 50 square miles that make up the city are filled with diverse opportunities, from amusement parks to ballparks.
-Though we all know the main attraction that draws the 25 million visitors to the city each year, there are plenty of hidden gems that are worth the trip—that don’t require a pass to Disneyland.
+Though we all know the main attraction that draws the 25 million visitors to the city each year, there are plenty of hidden gems and tourist attractions in Anaheim that are worth the trip—that don’t require a pass to Disneyland.

 So pack your baseball hats and hockey jerseys alongside your mouse ears, and prepare to have the time of your life in Anaheim.
 To take advantage of the city’s incredible attractions, catch a show at the House of Blues Anaheim, watch a game at Angel Stadium or the Honda Center, ride a roller coaster at Disney California Adventure Park, shop at the outlets, and eat a multicultural meal at the Anaheim Packing House.